 Head Veterinary Surgeon

-When I’m not at work, I spend my time studying for a Maths degree, and looking after my 2 rescue rabbits Sheldon and Bernadette.
+When I’m not at work, I spend my time studying for a Maths degree, and looking after my 2 rescue house rabbits.
 On a Sunday morning you can usually find me in Rivi tea rooms having a bacon roll after a long hike!

 Veterinary Nursing Assistant